zkoss/keikai-blog/blog/_posts/2019-01-11-workflow-app.markdown

 ## Users Can See Real Pages (WYSIWYG)
-Next you just need to import that Excel file into Keikai with one line of code, and Keikai can render it on a web page:
+Next, you just need to import that Excel file into Keikai with one line of code, and Keikai can render it on a web page:

 ```java
 spreadsheet.importAndReplace("Leave Application.xlsx", form);